yasmincsun/comp490project/readMe.txt

 Under .../main/resource is where files that the .java/ .sql files will call from

 (YZ) The port used to access the Frontend is 5173.
+    After configuring React, if it is not accessible: press r + enter to restart the server press u + enter to show server url press o + enter to open in browser press c + enter to clear console press q + enter to quit